Chaiebsaif5/Chaiebsaif5.github.io/README.md

 If you're reading this my hope is that you're a recruiter who's at least mildly intrested in my application or profile, so thank you for taking the time to explore it.

-This portfolio is structured into 3 main folders:
+Each project in this portfolio is structured into 3 main folders:

-## 1.Dashboards:
+## 1.Dashboard:

 This includes both PowerBI and Tableau dashboards that cover a wide variety of topics (Electric vehicules, +++), The reason why I chose to tackle multiple industries and both private and public sector projects is to showcase the universality and versatility of the insights extraction process and the data analysis and visualisation skills in general.